Welcome from Shelle Peterson

 High School at U-Prep

-There are several unique features to U-Prep’s High School Program, including: (1) The graduation requirements are aligned to the UC and CSU A-G admissions eligibility requirements; (2) Students take 7 classes daily rather than 6, which increases opportunities to expand interests in fine arts, world languages, and other electives while pursuing the most advanced academic schedule; (3) The World Language Department offers courses in Latin, Mandarin Chinese, Russian, Spanish and French.
-U-Prep is the only school in our community that promotes the study and teaching of the Classical Greek and Latin world; (4) U-Prep is the only school where students may take Dance classes and receive fine arts credit; and, (5) All students in grades 9-12 take Honors or Advanced Placement curriculum.
-Junior and senior high school students take AP English and AP History courses as their default course of study.
-With 23 different athletic teams students in our small school setting have ample opportunity to develop and build athletic prowess and compete.
+There are several unique features to U-Prep’s High School Program, including: (1) The graduation requirements are aligned to the UC and CSU A-G admissions eligibility requirements; (2) Students take 7 classes daily rather than 6, which increases opportunities to expand interests in fine arts, world languages, and other electives while pursuing the most advanced academic schedule; (3) The World Language Department offers courses in Latin, Mandarin Chinese, Spanish and French.
+U-Prep is the only school in our community that promotes the study and teaching of the Classical Greek and Latin world; (4) U-Prep hosts an award winning Dance program that offers courses in junior high and high school (fine arts credit); and, (5) All students in grades 9-12 take Honors or Advanced Placement curriculum.
+Freshman students take AP Human Geography, and junior and senior students take AP English and AP history courses as their default course of study.
+Dual enrollment courses are taught on-site by U-Prep instructors; courses are offered in the math, English, science departments.
+With 23 different athletic teams students in our small school setting have ample opportunity to develop themselves as competitors.
 Several extra-curricular programs serve to develop leadership while fostering a sense of personal responsibility and citizenship.

 Selecting the best school for your child is understandably a ‘head and heart’ process.
 Simply put, we are pleased to provide an opportunity for parents to consider as they navigate through differing educational options and determine a match.
 Our staff is available to answer questions if we can be of further assistance, 245-2790.